sapcode2028/Titanic-Survival-Prediction-Model/README.md

-This project implements a machine learning model to predict passenger survival on the Titanic using the famous Kaggle Titanic dataset.
-The dataset provides details such as passenger class, sex, age, number of siblings/spouses aboard, number of parents/children aboard, ticket fare, cabin, and port of embarkation.

-The aim of the model is to analyze these features and classify whether a passenger would have survived (1) or not (0).

-Key Features:
+**This project is an end-to-end Machine Learning pipeline that predicts whether a passenger survived the Titanic disaster.
+It uses the famous Kaggle Titanic dataset for training, applies Logistic Regression for prediction, and provides a Flask web application (hosted via ngrok) for real-time predictions through a browser interface.

+Features

-Data Preprocessing:
+Data Preprocessing & Cleaning

-Handling missing values (Age, Embarked, Fare, etc.)
+Handles missing values in Age, Embarked, and Cabin.

-Feature engineering (e.g., Family size, Title extraction from Name, etc.)

-Encoding categorical features (Sex, Embarked, Titles)
+Encodes categorical variables (Sex, Embarked).

-Normalization/Scaling for numerical attributes

-Exploratory Data Analysis (EDA):
+Exploratory Data Analysis (EDA)

+Visualizations with Seaborn & Matplotlib.

-Visualizations of survival rates across different classes, genders, and age groups
+Survival distribution across gender, class, and age groups.

-Correlation heatmaps and distribution plots to understand feature importance

-Model Training:
+Model Training & Evaluation

-Implementation of multiple machine learning algorithms such as:

-Logistic Regression
+Logistic Regression model implemented with scikit-learn.

-Random Forest Classifier

-Support Vector Machines (SVM)

-Gradient Boosting / XGBoost

-Hyperparameter tuning using GridSearchCV/RandomizedSearchCV

-Model Evaluation:

-Accuracy, Precision, Recall, F1-Score, and ROC-AUC metrics

-Cross-validation to ensure model robustness
+Model saved as titanic_model.pkl using Joblib.

+Accuracy evaluation on both training and test sets.

-Deployment Ready:
+Deployment

-Final trained model can be serialized using joblib or pickle

-Integrated prediction function that accepts passenger details and outputs survival prediction
+Flask web app with an HTML form for user input.

+ngrok integration to expose the app to the web.

+User-friendly survival prediction results**